SFStefenon/InspectionDataSet/README.md

 This dataset was organized by Dr. Stefano Frizzo Stefenon under the supervision of Dr. Luiz Henrique Meyer.

-The annotations were performed by xxx under the supervision of Dr. Laio Oriel Seman.
+The annotations were performed by Guilherme Veiga Santos Pinto under the supervision of Dr. Laio Oriel Seman.